Simple Session: 2007

 In 2007, Nate Wessel, who has designed skateparks for Woodward and X Games, designed and built the skatepark for the event.

 In addition to the main event in January, a secondary event, Simpel Session Summer Splash, took place for the first time in August.

 2009

 2009 rendition also featured another summertime event - the Simpel Summer Session 09 at the Freedom Square in Tallinn.

 2010

 Simpel Session celebrated its 10 year anniversary event.

 In comparison to the first ever event, the 2010 event cost about 4 million krones (about 256,410 euros).

 The 2010 summertime event was the first year the event branched outside of Estonia.
 It took place in Helsinki, Finland and was held on the 13th of August.

 2011

 Summer Session of 2011 took place Helsinki once again on the 20th of August.

 2012

 As the longtime sponsorship deal with EMT ended, the competition's name was changed to Simple Session and it was registered as an international trademark.

-By then Simple Session had become one of the most popular BMX and skate events of the year, resulting a hefty media coverage reaching millions of unique viewers.
+By then Simple Session had become one of the most popular BMX and skate events of the year, resulting in wide media coverage reaching millions of unique viewers.